monyhar/monyhar/monyhar/docs/gpu/pixel_wrangling.md

     *   These bots build with top of tree ANGLE rather than the `DEPS` version.
     *   The [ANGLE tryservers] help ensure that these bots stay green.
-However, it is possible that due to ANGLE changes these bots may be red while the chromium.gpu bots are green.
+However, it is possible that due to ANGLE changes these bots may be red while the monyhar.gpu bots are green.
     *   The [ANGLE Wrangler] is on-call to help resolve ANGLE-related breakage on this watefall.
     *   To determine if a different ANGLE revision was used between two builds,